 Accident & Health Insurance

 Unexpected medical expenses can potentially hinder your finances and overall health.
 And while health insurance helps cover medical expenses, it can still leave you with extra expenses to pay that can pile up.
-In fact, according to a report by the Kaiser Family Foundation, one in eight Americans owe $10,000 or more in medical debt — even those with medical insurance.1
+According to the National Institutes of Health, 9% of Americans owe $250 or more in medical debt, and half of adults have a difficult time affording healthcare.1

 Hospital indemnity insurance can help you handle those hospital bills and the additional expenses that may come up from spending time in the hospital.
 Learn about the benefits of hospital indemnity insurance and when it may be a good time to enroll in a plan.